hailanyi/3D-Detection-Tracking-Viewer/readme.md

 ![](./doc/points.png)

 #### 4. Add boxes or cars to 3D scene
-The viewer receive a set of boxes, it must be a array with shape (N,7).
-You can set the boxes to meshes or lines only, you also can set the line width, conner points.
+The viewer receives a set of boxes, it must be a array with shape (N,7).
+You can set the boxes to meshes or lines only, you can also set the line width, conner points.
 Besides, you can provide a set of IDs(int) to colorize the boxes, and put a set of additional infos to caption the boxes.
 Note that, the color will set to the color of "color" arg if the ids is None.
 ```